GoAbroad

 June 07, 2019by: Cindy B - United States

-I interned with Amazon Learning from May to July 2018.
+I interned with Beyond Travels from May to July 2018.
 Over the course of 6 weeks, I participated in their Public Health and Traditional Medicine internship in completion of my MPH program’s curriculum.
 Given my concentration in global health and strong interest in investigating the intersection between Western and traditional health care practices/systems, this direction seemed suitable because it would allow me to engage in an under-researched topic within a global setting.
 During my interview process, my interviewer was attentive to my interests and expressed flexibility in allowing me to combine aspects of different internships to meet my learning objectives.
 As part of my internship orientation, I received a cultural competency training in a group setting (this was my first time being exposed to a training of this nature).
 Take away points from this training established the foundation for my research (including ethical data collection methods).
 During my internship, I was placed in contact with local community members and experts (I lived with a local family), which enabled me to conduct ethnographic fieldwork.
 This facilitated a community-involved needs assessment, that informed the development and implementation of a culturally humble health promotion program for older adults.
 In short, this experienced encouraged my professional growth.
 Beyond putting theories into practice, I took initiative to achieve my learning objectives, which helped me hone research and leadership skills.
 Drawing from the successes and challenges of this experience, I feel confident engaging in community needs assessments, as well as developing and implementing health programs in underinvested settings.
 For anybody wondering, staff members were accessible and responsive to my physical, mental, and spiritual well-being throughout the entirety of my internship.
-I would highly recommend interning with Amazon Learning!
+I would highly recommend interning with Beyond Travels!

 Can't wait to go back!